Powerlearnproject/se-day1-assignment-N-Eiman/README.md

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.

 Software Engineering is writing instructions? code that a computer can understand to create apps, games, websites, etc to solve real world problems

+Software engineering is the application of engineering principles to the design, development, testing, deployment, and maintenance of software systems.
+It involves a structured and disciplined approach to building reliable, efficient, and scalable software solutions.

 Identify and describe at least three key milestones in the evolution of software engineering.